FLASHBACK: Students call Biden's Ukraine ties 'corrupt'

 Campus Reform asked UMiami students about the allegations that former VP Joe Biden used his office to benefit his son, who was named to the board of Ukranian natural gas company Burisma Holdings.

 See each student's reaction when they find out the story is actually about the Biden family.

-As details emerge about the alleged corruption involving former Vice President Joe Biden and his son Hunter's ties to a Ukraine oil company, where he reportedly made $50,000 per month despite having no prior experience in the business, Campus Reform went to the University of Miami to see what students knew about the Biden's Ukraine ties amid reports of an impeachment inquiry into President Donald Trump.
+As details emerged in 2019 about the alleged corruption involving former Vice President Joe Biden and his son Hunter's ties to a Ukraine oil company, where he reportedly made $50,000 per month despite having no prior experience in the business, Campus Reform went to the University of Miami to see what students knew about Biden's Ukraine ties leading up to President Donald Trump's impeachment.

 While speaking with some students, without naming Biden specifically, Campus Reform's Eduardo Neret presented details of the Biden story to students and asked them to guess which politician he was referring to.

 Most students initially guessed that one of Trump's sons, not Hunter Biden, made hundreds of thousands per year from a Ukraine oil company.
 While speaking with other students, Neret stated that President Trump's son, Donald Trump, Jr., was the one working for a Ukraine oil company while having no experience in the industry.